igor-makarov/DemoCDNSource/README.md

 # DemoCDNSource [![build](https://travis-ci.org/igor-makarov/DemoCDNSource.svg?branch=master)](https://travis-ci.org/igor-makarov/DemoCDNSource)
-Demo for how to use CDNSource in CocoaPods
+Demo for how to use CDNSource in CocoaPods.

+To see it work, go to the [Travis build](https://travis-ci.org/igor-makarov/DemoCDNSource)